Skip to main content

 Capsaicin is the substance that makes chilli peppers hot and is thought to work in neuropathic pain by stopping the nerves sending pain messages to the brain.

-Side effects of capsaicin cream can include skin irritation and a burning sensation in the treated area at the start of treatment.
+Side effects of capsaicin cream and patch can include skin irritation and a burning or itching sensation in the treated area.
+It might also affect your heart rate and blood pressure.

-Do not use capsaicin cream on broken or inflamed skin, and always wash your hands after applying it.
+Do not use capsaicin products on broken or inflamed skin, and always wash your hands after applying cream.
+The patches are usually put on at a clinic, by a doctor or nurse.

 Important: Capsaicin shortages